KhronosGroup/glTF-Asset-Generator/CODE_STYLE_GUIDE.md

 // And so on.
 ```

-Add a linebreak after every three indices (A triangle).
+Add linebreaks so that an array will look like the structure it represents.
+For example:
++ After every four values in a 4x4 matrix
++ After every three indices when the mode is set to triangle.
 ```C#
 Indices = new List<int>
 {